DJATOM/x265-aMod/doc/reST/cli.rst

 	**CLI ONLY**

+.. option:: --scenecut-qp-config <filename>
+	Specify a text file which contains the scenecut aware QP options.
+	The options include :option:`--scenecut-aware-qp` and :option:`--masking-strength`
+	**CLI ONLY**

 .. option:: --scenecut-aware-qp <integer>

 	It reduces the bits spent on the inter-frames within the scenecut window before and after a scenecut by increasing their QP in ratecontrol pass2 algorithm without any deterioration in visual quality.
-If a scenecut falls within the window, the QP of the inter-frames after this scenecut will not be modified.
+	It is mentioned inside :option:`--scenecut-qp-config` file.
 	:option:`--scenecut-aware-qp` works only with --pass 2.
 Default 0.

 	+-------+---------------------------------------------------------------+